TomyGato91/tomygato91.github.io/day_of_birth.md

 your_birthday()                                                                                 #call the function
 ```

-### 3. Support the selection of appropriate statistical tools and techniques
+### 3. Results:

+In order to know if the program runs properly I tried with my own birthday first : 01/12/1991
+And then with the next day and the day before.
+As seen on the console my program seems to work!

 <img src="images/dummy_thumbnail.jpg?raw=true"/>